-A. Yes.
-Students who are in their final year of study (that is, they will complete at the end of the second semester) are usually allowed to do one 3-credit course and in exceptional cases, two 3-credit courses.

-Q. Where do I receive approval for over-rides for courses in red with the following components: Prerequisite, Test Score Error?

-A. At the department in which the particular course (s) is/are offered.
+- A. Yes.
+Students who are in their final year of study (that is, they will complete at the end of the second semester) are usually allowed to do one extra 3-credit course and in exceptional cases, two extra 3-credit courses. - A. Where do I receive approval for over-rides for courses in red with the following components: Prerequisite, Test Score Error, maximum hours exceeded and campus restriction? - B. At the department in which the particular course (s) is/are offered.
+The Faculty Office approves over-rides for maximum hours exceeded.